GSI-HPC/vagrant-cluster-examples/lustre/pcc/rocky_8_lustre_2-15-2/README.md

 ##### Attach

 * Saves file into PCC, if file exists already on a Lustre OST that it is moved into the PCC and removed from OST.
-* Attach works on existing files only.
+* Manual attach works on existing files only.
 * Use `auto_attach` to directly create files in the PCC instead of writing data on OSTs first and attach afterwards.

 ##### Detach

 Move cached file from PCC to Lustre OST.

-### Testing
+### Configuration

-PCC configuration:
+Configuration is done by Vagrant provisioning in the [Vagrantfile](Vagrantfile).

 * `auto_attach` enabled
 * Project id (pid) = 1000 (pid same as vagrant gid)
 * gid = 1000 (vagrant)
 * Project path = `/lustre/vagrant/scratch`

+### Testing

+Tests are executed on the proper client[1,2] locally with commands below.

+To connect to a client use e.g. `vagrant ssh client1`.

 #### Basics with Single Client